 Want a green career?
 Want to reduce climate impacts?

 Join the Southern Tier Solar Works Team!
 We are an innovative community outreach and marketing program of the Binghamton Regional Sustainability Coalition.
 STSW is dedicated to promoting a sustainable culture by deploying solar and growing our local clean energy economy.
 We create informational materials that we promote on social media, our website, and around the web to recruit interested people to sign up for rooftop and community solar.
 We partner with local organizations, municipalities, and schools to spread awareness of solar power through in-person presentations.
 We also do special educational projects for youth and community members around DIY solar art and electronic circuitry.
 Interns will gain knowledge and experience in the fields of clean energy, community development, and non-profit work.
+Click here to learn more about what we’ve accomplished!

 TYPE OF POSITION